 Brushing with fluoride toothpaste and flossing twice a day can minimise the chances of plaque formation on your kids’ teeth.
 This also hardens their teeth enamel to prevent the bacterial attack.
 For babies, use wet wipes to clean their gums after feeding.
 Once their teeth erupt, start cleaning them with a soft-bristled toothbrush.

 As a mother, you must know that the right care during pregnancy can improve the dental health of your child.
 A balanced diet is necessary during pregnancy to prevent the risk of enamel hypoplasia in newborn babies.
 Enamel hypoplasia is a kind of enamel defect that can lead to tooth decay in toddlers.
 Also, make sure you maintain good oral hygiene and do regular dental visits while you are pregnant.

 Long term exposure to sugary foods can make your child’s mouth a breeding ground for bacteria.
 Make sure you feed them foods that are low in sugar.
 Try to limit the supply of sticky foods, candies, and smoothies.
 It is also important that kids are well hydrated; make sure that they drink 6-8 cups of water a day.

 Bacteria alone cannot be blamed for the deterioration of dental health, nutritional deficiencies are also a leading cause of dental infections.
 Including calcium-rich foods, such as milk, fish and leafy vegetables in your kids’ diet can improve their dental health.

 Early tooth decay is preventable provided you follow these simple dental care tips.
-In case, you see signs of tooth decay, the right course of action would be taking an appointment with your dentist without any delay.
+In case, you see signs of tooth decay, the right course of action would be taking an appointment with your pediatric dentist in Dubai without any delay.